ApprenticeDave/VSCodeKnowledgeMap/README.md

 ## Support Policy

-I am currently the only person working on this so i will do my best to get to any issues you identify.
+I am currently the only person working on this so I will do my best to get to any issues you identify.
+If you find a bug feel free to send it my way will try get to it, or feel free to do a pull request.

 ## Contributing